 Can I qualify for life insurance if I currently scuba dive?

-Although scuba diving is considered a risky activity, it is still possible to qualify for life insurance coverage.
+Although scuba diving is considered risky, it is still possible to qualify for life insurance coverage.
 However, premiums may be higher due to the increased risk of death or injury associated with this activity.

-When applying for life insurance, insurance companies typically assess the risk profile of an applicant based on factors such as age, health, lifestyle, and occupation.
+When applying for life insurance, insurance companies typically assess an applicant’s risk profile based on factors such as age, health, lifestyle, and occupation.
 The information gathered is then used to calculate the risk of insuring the applicant and determine premiums.

 Participating in high-risk activities like scuba diving may be viewed as a negative factor during the assessment, as it increases the likelihood of accidents or injuries.
 As a result, applicants may be charged higher premiums to compensate for the increased risk.

-It is important to keep in mind that each insurance company has its own underwriting guidelines and may assess risk differently.
+It is essential to remember that each insurance company has its underwriting guidelines and may assess risk differently.
 Therefore, it is a good idea to compare quotes from multiple companies to find the best coverage at an affordable price.

 Why do life insurance companies care if an individual is a scuba diver?

-Most life insurance companies aren’t going to be all that worried about insuring a “typical” recreation diver.
-This would be the kind of diver that is certified by one of the major national certification boards including:
+Most life insurance companies aren’t worried about insuring a “typical” recreation diver.
+This would be the kind of diver that is certified by one of the major national certification boards, including:

 - PADI,